AmTripathiDev/Digital-Resume-Frontend/README.md

 This project is an Angular-based web application designed to help users create and manage their resumes digitally.
 It provides a user-friendly interface for creating, editing, and sharing resumes in various formats.
 The application utilizes Angular, NgRx for state management, and Angular Material for UI components.

+## version

+version is mentioned in dockerfile. don't use any other version

 ## Features